-The ongoing outbreak of the novel coronavirus, COVID-19, has resulted, at times, in market closures, market volatility, liquidity constraints and increased trading costs.
+The coronavirus (COVID-19) pandemic has resulted, at times, in market closures, market volatility, liquidity constraints and increased trading costs.
 Efforts to contain the spread of COVID-19 have resulted in global travel restrictions and disruptions of healthcare systems, business operations and supply chains, layoffs, reduced consumer demand, defaults and credit rating downgrades, and other significant economic impacts.
 The effects of COVID-19 have impacted global economic activity and may heighten pre-existing political, social and economic risks, domestically or globally.
-The full impact of the COVID-19 pandemic is unpredictable and may adversely affect the Portfolio's performance.
+The full impact and duration of the COVID-19 pandemic (or other future epidemics and pandemics) are unpredictable and may adversely affect the Portfolio's performance.